sugaryourcoffee/monitoring/docs/ganglia.md

 Node (*gmond*) is sending data but it is not receveived by *gmetad*
 -------------------------------------------------------------------
-In this case check whether you have
+In this case check whether

 * `gmetad` is running
-* configured a `data_source` in `gemtad.conf` with the node and the correct IP address and port
+* the `data_source` in `gemtad.conf` with the node and the correct IP address and port is configured
 * `gmond` is sending on an interface with a public IP address

 Resources